Technical Report : ContikiMAC vs X-MAC performance analysis: Introduction

 To better understand the efficiency of ContikiMAC we perform controlled experiments in the Contiki simulator COOJA~\cite{cooja:2006}.
 The objective of our study is to quantify the gain that can be obtained by sending full data packets instead of starting with strobes.
 We use X-MAC as a baseline.
 To this end, we first identify the main mechanisms involved in ContikiMAC and then design new versions of X-MAC where some of those mechanisms are incorporated.
 The main changes brought to X-MAC are in the wake-up and frame transmission procedures.
 We then compare the performance of ContikiMAC against X-MAC and its derivatives on several scenarios.

 This paper, is organized as follows.
-We first introduce the X-MAC and ContikiMAC protocols in Section~\ref{sec:background}.
-Then, we describe our test methodology, the enhancements brought to X-MAC and the experimental setup in Section~\ref{sec:methodology}.
-We present and explain the results of our experimentations in Section~\ref{sec:results-regular-topo} and Section~\ref{sec:results-random-topo}.
-Finally we conclude and discuss possible future works in Section~\ref{sec:conclusion}.
+We first introduce the X-MAC and ContikiMAC protocols in Section~\ref{sec:background1}.
+Then, we describe in Section~\ref{sec:methodology} our test methodology, the enhancements brought to X-MAC and the experimental setup.
+We present and explain the results of our experimentations without routing in Section~\ref{sec:results-regular-topo} and with RPL routing protocol in Section~\ref{sec:results-random-topo}.
+Finally we conclude and discuss possible future works in Section~\ref{sec:conclusion1}.